 About 70 percent of women experience hot flashes during menopause.
-Some women start getting hot flashes before onset of menopause, even when they still have regular periods.
-Hot flashes are also more common among women who smoke, are obese or are African American.
+Some women start getting hot flashes before the onset of menopause, even when they still have regular periods.
+Hot flashes are also more common among women who smoke, are obese, or are African American.

 Most women begin menopause in their late 40s or early 50s.
-In addition to hot flashes, symptoms may include vaginal dryness, night sweats and weight gain.
-Women who are going through menopause are also at an increased risk of osteoporosis due to a loss of bone density, which makes you more susceptible to broken bones.
-Some women also experience cardiovascular issues such as palpitations, dizziness or changes in blood pressure.
+In addition to hot flashes, symptoms may include vaginal dryness, night sweats, and weight gain.
+Women who are going through menopause are also at an increased risk of osteoporosis due to a loss of bone density, which makes them more susceptible to broken bones.
+Some women also experience cardiovascular issues such as palpitations, dizziness, or changes in blood pressure.

 If left untreated, hot flashes that disturb your sleep can lead to chronic exhaustion.
 Some women find relief with home remedies, such as: